About our Course

 How to read a Patent and Interpret Claims

-Freedom to Operate - how to deal with Third Party Patents
+Freedom to Operate - how to identify and deal with troublesome Third Party Patents

 FTO Group Exercises